-- In rural and urban environments (C1 C3) the products should be visually inspected monthly, and cleaned every 3 months. - In harsh industrial or coastal environments (C4, C5-I, C5-M), where the products may come into contact with concentrated atmospheric pollutants (chemical, marine), the visual inspection frequency should be increased to weekly, and the cleaning frequency increased to monthly (or as required).
+- In rural and urban environments the products should be visually inspected monthly, and cleaned every 3 months. - In harsh industrial or coastal environments, where the products may come into contact with concentrated atmospheric pollutants (chemical, marine), the visual inspection frequency should be increased to weekly, and the cleaning frequency increased to monthly (or as required).

 Cleaning should be undertaken with a mild detergent in warm water.
-After cleaning the products should be thoroughly rinsed with clean running water.
+After cleaning, the bins should be thoroughly rinsed with clean running water.